This is the multi-page printable view of this section. Click here to print.

 Overview

 Before you deploy a local Hiero test network with solo one-shot single deploy, your machine must meet specific hardware, operating system, and tooling requirements.
-This page walks you through the minimum and recommended memory, CPU, and storage, supported platforms (macOS, Linux, and Windows via WSL2), and the required versions of Docker/Podman, Node.js, and Kubernetes tooling.
+This page walks you through the minimum and recommended memory, CPU, and storage, supported platforms (macOS, Linux, and Windows — natively with PowerShell, or via WSL2), and the required versions of Docker/Podman, Node.js, and Kubernetes tooling.
 By the end of this page, you will have your container runtime installed, platform-specific settings configured, and all Solo prerequisites in place so you can move on to the Quickstart and create a local network with a single command.

 Hardware Requirements